P. K. Ramachandran Nair: Career

 From 1994 to 2005, Nair was the Editor-in-Chief of Agroforestry Systems.
 He has also served as the Chief Editor of the Agroecology and Land Use section of the journal Frontiers in Environmental Science as well as on the Editorial Boards of several journals.
-He created the book series, Advances in Agroforestry in 2004 and has served as its editor since.
+He created the book series, Advances in Agroforestry in 2004 and has served as its editor for 13 years.

 Nair initiated the World Agroforestry Congress series and organized the first one in Florida in 2004.
 A plenary session at the fourth Congress (2019), in Montpellier, France, was dedicated to him, acknowledging his contributions to the field.

 Research and work

 In the 1960s, Nair's work was focused on multiple cropping and soil fertility management in the tropics and subtropics.
 Since the early 1970s, working at the Plantation (tree) Crops Institute in India, he applied the principles of multiple cropping to tree-based systems and developed the multistory cropping system with tree crops, which would later become an example of the sustainable multistrata agroforestry systems of the tropics.
-He investigated the patterns of light profile and soil-resource utilization in sole stands (monocrop) of coconut plantations in comparison with intercropping systems, which contributed to the establishment of the scientific foundations of the emerging field of agroforestry.
-His publications during the early 1970s on multiple cropping, 'multi-storeyed cropping’, 'integral agroforestry’ and others, published in international agricultural research journals marked the beginning of his career-long contributions to the development of the subject.
+He investigated the patterns of light profile and soil-resource utilization in sole stands (monocrop) of coconut plantations in comparison with intercropping systems, which provided a major scientific foundation for the emerging field of agroforestry.
+His publications during the early 1970s on multiple cropping, 'multi-storeyed cropping’, 'integral agroforestry’ and others, published in international agricultural research and allied journals marked the beginning of his career-long contributions to the development of the subject.